Tausif9142/Tausif9142/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on
+- 🔭 I’m currently working on Rock Paper Scissors
 - 🌱 I’m currently learning MERN
 - 👯 I’m looking to collaborate on Full Stack Projects
 - 💫 Hi 👋, I'm Tausif Alam